joshuaar/RUDP_Share/README.md

 RUDP_Share
 =======

 P2P file transfer across NATs using UDP.
+Incomplete, abandoned...

 ## Description
 This is a work in progress.
 The goal is to enable a Dropbox-like service where files are stored and retreived on a user's